nenosinc/iCloudDocumentSync/README.md

 If you do not already have a bridging header, install iCloud Document Sync into your project using any of the above processes.
 When adding the files to Xcode, you will be prompted to create a bridging header - create one.
 Then, import iCloud Document Sync (see paragraph above).

-## Setup
+# Setup
 After installing iCloud Document Sync, it only takes a few lines of code to get it up an running.
   1. Import iCloud (see relevant install instructions above) to your header file(s).
   2. Subscribe to the `<iCloudDelegate>` delegate.
   3. Setup iCloud when your app starts:

         [[iCloud sharedCloud] setDelegate:self]; // Set this if you plan to use the delegate [[iCloud sharedCloud] setVerboseLogging:YES]; // We want detailed feedback about what's going on with iCloud, this is OFF by default
   4. The first call to `iCloud` will trigger a file sync, therefore it is crucial that the first operation is a call to `setDelegate:`.

+# Documentation
+Key methods, properties, types, and delegate methods available on the iCloud class are documented below.
+If you're using [Xcode 5](https://developer.apple.com/technologies/tools/whats-new.html) with iCloud Document Sync, documentation is available directly within Xcode (just Option-Click any method for Quick Help).
+For more advanced documentation please install the docset included with this project.
+This will allow you to view iCloud Document Sync documentation inside of Xcode's Organizer Window.
+Additional documentation can also be found on the Wiki page (including how to register your app for iCloud, iCloud fundamentals, etc.).

 ## Methods
 There are many methods available on iCloud Document Sync.
 The most important / highlight methods are documented below.
 All other methods are documented in the docset and with in-code comments.